 PTBCCT – Certification Development of the Examination

-Development of the examination has been guided by Measurement Research Associates, an independent psychometric testing service for the dental and medical profession.
-Annual review and updating is performed according to statistical analysis, clinical and scientific advances and to ensure parity with the specialty certification examination requirements of the APTA.
-Each successful candidate is designated as a “Certified Cervical and Temporomandibular Therapist” (CCTT) with name, practice location and contact information posted within the PTBCCT website (www.ptbcct.org) for those seeking a qualified physical therapist within this specialized field.
+Development of the examination was originally directed by Measurement Research Associates which is currently a business unit of the Data Recognition Corporation, an independent psycho-metric testing service for the dental and medical profession.
+Annual review and updating is performed according to periodic statistical analysis by clinical and scientific advances and to ensure parity with the specialty certification examination requirements of the APTA.
+Each successful candidate is designated as a “Certified Cervical and Temporomandibular Therapist” (CCTT) with their name, picture, practice location, biosketch and contact information posted within the member directory of the 501-C3 non-profit PTBCCT website (www.ptbcct.org) for those seeking a qualified physical therapist within this specialized field.

 HOW TO PREPARE FOR THE EXAMINATION

 - The 2021 examination consists of 125 multiple choice questions that must be completed within 3 hours.